keenanjohnson/sea-thru/README.md

 # Sea-Thru
-Implementation of Sea-thru by Derya Akkaynak and Tali Treibitz
+Implementation of Sea-thru by Derya Akkaynak and Tali Treibitz and made more specific by Keenan Johnson.

 __Forked from https://github.com/hainh/sea-thru__